 Homeowners often ask us if they should include any extra fees – such as for cleaning or linens – in their rental prices.
 The fact is, there isn’t a right or wrong answer.
 (See our previous post about the pros and cons of charging an extra cleaning fee.)

 When vacationers are searching for a rental home, naturally they are comparing prices.
 If you do not mention on your listing that you charge additional fees, they are led to believe that there are no extra fees.
-Disclosing those fees after they inquire seems deceitful and diminishes their trust in you.
+It’s not just about affordability.
+It’s about creating lasting relationships built on trust.
+Disclosing extra fees after they inquire may come across as deceitful or dishonest.

 Where’s the appropriate place to note your extra fees?

-Often, we find information about fees at the end of a listing’s Property Description, where it can often get overlooked.
-The appropriate place is in the “Other Price Info” field located near the bottom of your Calendar page.
-The information then appears on your listing just above your pricing and availability calendar.
+List the extra fees in the “Additional Fees” field located near the bottom of your Calendar page.
+The information then appears on your listing below your pricing and availability calendar.

 The lodging tax factor